 Whenever we’ve been away from the UK for any length of time, the last line of William Blake’s Jerusalem comes to me unbidden and starts looping in my head as the plane circles above a patchwork of luscious green landscape below.
 “In England’s green and pleasant land” chimes over and over in a happy way.
 Continue reading

 Have you ever flown with children?
 Have you ever flown on your own with children?
 Don’t unless you have to.
 It is the curse of the expat wife.
-I remember somebody once asking Mr Incredible what it was like to fly with the kids.
+I remember somebody once asking my husband what it was like to fly with the kids.
 “Oh, it’s no bother”, he replied breezily.
 Yes, that would be because he’s never travelled solo with the children.
 It is a real treat and I would like to share just a few of my highlights with you.
 Continue reading

 So the talk of the town is the cold front that has whipped up here on chilly Cape Town winds.
 Winter is here.

 Just to be clear, before I in anyway mock the Jo’burg attitude to winter.
 I am not referring to the masses living in flimsy accommodation with limited or no utilities.
 I am extremely appreciative to live in a house with heating and hot water, but, my goodness, considering how tough and hardy many South Africans are in most respects, even the most privileged are having a jolly good grumble about the “Arctic” conditions that we are experiencing at the moment.